This Savings Pro Collected $830 from Ibotta and Rakuten Last Year. Here's How She Did It.

 If you were to pair your card with those offers, you could easily earn 6% back on groceries and 13% back on department store purchases.
 That assumes, however, that you’re paying your card balance in full each month.

-Carrying a balance month to month means paying interest, which essentially chips away at your cash back earnings.
+Carrying a balance month to month means paying interest, which essentially negates your cash back earnings.
 Before you shop, consider your credit card spending and payment habits to make sure you won’t cost yourself money in the long run.

 Saving Money with Ibotta and Rakuten Has Never Been Easier

-If the idea of getting paid to shop sounds good, then Ibotta and Rakuten can both help with making your frugal goal a reality.
+If the idea of using money-saving apps sounds good, then Ibotta and Rakuten can both help with making your frugal goal a reality.
 The key is knowing how each one works so you can make the best use of them.

 Don’t forget to have a plan for the cash back you’re earning so you can stretch those extra dollars in your budget as far as possible.
 You can use the funds to save for a down payment on a house, an emergency fund, or as extra spending money in your budget.